-On the first Index Business Day of each month (the "Verification Date"), each Index Commodity futures contract will be tested in order to determine whether to continue including it in the Index.
-If the Index Commodity futures contract requires delivery of the underlying commodity in the next month, known as the Delivery Month, a new Index Commodity futures contract will be selected for inclusion in the Index.
-For example, if the first Index Business Day is May 1 of the current year, and the Delivery Month of the Index Commodity futures contract currently in the Index is June of the current year, a new Index Commodity futures contract with a later Delivery Month will be selected.
+On the first Index Business Day of each month (the "Verification Date"), each OY Index Commodity futures contract will be tested in order to determine whether to continue including it in the Index.
+If the OY Index Commodity futures contract requires delivery of the underlying commodity in the next month, known as the Delivery Month, a new OY Index Commodity futures contract will be selected for inclusion in the Index.
+For example, if the first Index Business Day is May 1 of the current year, and the Delivery Month of the OY Index Commodity futures contract currently in such Index is June of the current year, a new OY Index Commodity futures contract with a later Delivery Month will be selected.

-For each underlying Index Commodity in the Index, the new Index Commodity futures contract selected will be the Index Commodity futures contract with the best possible "implied roll yield" based on the closing price for each eligible Index Commodity futures contract.
-Eligible Index Commodity futures contracts are any Index Commodity futures contracts having a Delivery Month (i) no sooner than the month after the Delivery Month of the Index Commodity futures contract currently in the Index, and (ii) no later than the thirteenth month after the Verification Date.
-For example, if the first Index Business Day is May 1 of the current year and the Delivery Month of an Index Commodity futures contract currently in the Index is June of the current year, the Delivery Month of an eligible new Index Commodity futures contract must be between July of the current year and June of the following year.
+For each underlying OY Index Commodity of the Index, the new OY Index Commodity futures contract selected will be the OY Index Commodity futures contract with the best possible "implied roll yield" based on the closing price for each eligible OY Index Commodity futures contracts are any OY Index Commodity futures contracts having a Delivery Month (i) no sooner than the month after the Delivery Month of the OY Index Commodity futures contract currently in such Index, and (ii) no later than the thirteenth month after the Verification Date.
+For example, if the first Index Business Day is May 1 of the current year and the Delivery Month of an OY Index Commodity futures contract currently in the Index is June of the current year, the Delivery Month of an eligible new OY Index Commodity futures contract must be between July of the current year and June of the following year.
 The implied roll yield is then calculated and the Index Contract with the best possible implied roll yield under the current market conditions is then selected.
 If two futures contracts have the same implied roll yield, the futures contract with the minimum number of months prior to the Delivery Month is selected.